SkwalExe/learn-rust/course/hello-world-cargo/README.md

-# Table of Contents
+# Table of Contents📚
 - [What is cargo?](#what-is-cargo)
 - [Creating a new project](#creating-a-new-project)
 - [Compiling and running a program with cargo](#compiling-and-running-a-program-with-cargo)
     - [Just compiling](#just-compiling)
     - [Compiling and running](#compiling-and-running)

-# Hello world with cargo
+# Hello world with cargo🚢
 ## What is cargo
 Cargo is a **Rust package manager**.
 It is used to manage dependencies and build Rust projects.
 ## Creating a new project
 We will create a new project called `hello-world-cargo`, to do this, we will use the following command.
-> the `--bin` parameter flags the project as an application, not a library.
+> ℹ️ the `--bin` parameter flags the project as an application, not a library.
 ```bash
 $ cargo new hello-world-cargo --bin

 > Created binary (application) `hello-world-cargo` package.
 ```
-This command created a new folder `hello-world-cargo` in the current directory.
+This command created a new folder `📂 hello-world-cargo` in the current directory.
-This folder contains a `Cargo.toml` file, a `src` folder and a `main.rs` file.
+This folder contains a `📄 Cargo.toml` file, a `📂 src` folder and a `📄 main.rs` file.

 ```bash
 hello-world-cargo